rgbusato/katacoda/session-07-namespaces/step3.md

 Users interacting with one namespace do not see the content in another namespace.

-To demonstrate this, let's spin up a simple Deployment and Pods in the development namespace.
+To demonstrate this, let's start by spinning up a simple Deployment and Pods in the development namespace.

 1. We first check what is the current context: